-(generally accepted accounting principles) financial performance measures used in the REIT industry and are in addition to and should not be considered or used as a substitute for or superior to, measures of financial performance prepared in accordance with GAAP, such as cash flow from operating activities.
+Funds from Operations (FFO) per share was \$0.31 in 2020, compared with \$0.37 for 2019.
+We reported Modified Funds from Operations (MFFO) per share in 2020 of \$0.34, compared with \$0.40 in 2019.
+FFO and MFFO are non-GAAP (generally accepted accounting principles) financial performance measures used in the REIT industry and are in addition to and should not be considered or used as a substitute for or superior to, measures of financial performance prepared in accordance with GAAP, such as cash flow from operating activities.
 We believe that presentation of these historical non-GAAP financial measures provides useful supplemental information and facilitates additional analysis by shareholders.
 A reconciliation of net income (loss) to FFO and MFFO can be found in the Management Discussion and Analysis section of our 10-K accompanying this annual report.

-As has been our practice, we conducted our seventh yearend estimated net asset valuation (NAV) exercise based on our portfolio and balance sheet, as of Dec.
-31, 2019.
+As has been our regular practice, we conducted our eighth year-end estimated per share net asset valuation (NAV) exercise based on our portfolio and balance sheet as of Dec.
+31, 2020.
 To conduct this valuation, we again engaged Robert A. Stanger & Co.
-Inc. (Stanger), an independent third-party firm, to provide analyses and appraisals to assist our board of directors and its valuation committee in determining an updated estimated NAV.
-Other than the adjustment for estimated property transaction costs, the process for determining the NAV followed the company's internal valuation policy and certain methodologies prescribed by the Institute for Portfolio Alternatives (IPA).
+Inc., a leading independent firm, to provide analyses and appraisals to assist our board of directors and its valuation committee in determining an updated estimated NAV.
+Other than an adjustment for estimated property transaction costs described below, the process for determining the NAV followed the company's internal valuation policy and certain methodologies prescribed by the Institute for Portfolio Alternatives (IPA), our leading industry association.